sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/1000 - query-tips.md

   -  [Short course: Building systems with the ChatGPT API](https://www.deeplearning.ai/short-courses/building-systems-with-chatgpt/) and [Short course: ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/).

-- You can narrow down your search and disambiguate between multiple possible answers by adding location information:
+- You can narrow down your search and disambiguate between multiple possible answers by adding location information to prompts:

   ​       **Location relative to page number and position on page**